CRMH3/crmh3.github.io/purchase-rnd.md

   - Service contract from the chosen supplier;
   - Carefully examine the confidentiality and payment terms;
   - Seek approval from Professor Micky by email (attach service contract);
-  - CC to Martin or forward his approval email to Martin;
+  - Forward Professor Micky's approval email to Martin;

 ## Upload to OneDrive